adarsh-2512/CompileX/README.md

 ---

 ## ✨ Features
 - 🖊️ Write Java code in the browser
 - ▶️ Compile & run code with one click
 - 📜 Get instant output or error messages
 - 🔗 REST API powered by Spring Boot
 - 🧪 Tested with Postman API
 - 🌐 Ready for deployment on Render

 ---

-## 📂 Project Structure
-CompileX/
-│── backend/ # Spring Boot project (IntelliJ)
-│ └── src/main/java/... # CompilerController and services
-│
-│── frontend/
-│ ├── index.html # Main UI
-│ ├── style.css # Styles
-│ └── script.js # Frontend logic
-│
-└── README.md # Documentation

-yaml
-Copy
-Edit

----